Marijuana Law in New Mexico

 H. A person shall not be subject to arrest or prosecution for a cannabis-related offense for simply being in the presence of the medical use of cannabis as permitted under the provisions of the Lynn and Erin Compassionate Use Act.

-Learn more at The New Mexico Department of Health
+Learn more: The New Mexico Department of Health